openconfig/attestz/README.md

 ### TPM 2.0 Enrollment Workflow Steps

 1. On completion of Bootz workflow, device obtains all necessary credentials and configurations to start serving TPM enrollment gRPC API endpoints.
+   - *Note: A device is shipped to the switch owner with a default SSL profile configured to rely on the IDevID key pair and IDevID TLS cert (signed by the switch vendor CA) for all RPCs.*
-2. On completion of Bootz, EnrollZ service is notified to enroll a TPM on a specific control card and calls the device's `GetIakCert` API to get back an IAK cert.
+2. On completion of Bootz, EnrollZ service is notified to enroll a TPM on a specific control card and calls the device's `GetIakCert` API to get back an IAK and IDevID certs.
-   - During initial bootstrapping, an active control card must use its IDevID cert for securing TLS connection.
-Once the device is provisioned with switch-owner-issued prod TLS cert, the device must always use that cert for all subsequent enrollz RPCs (such as `RotateOIakCert`).
+   - During initial bootstrapping, an active control card must use its IDevID cert (part of switch's default SSL profile) for securing TLS connection.
+Once the device is provisioned with switch-owner-issued prod TLS cert in `certz` workflow, the device must always use that cert for all subsequent enrollz RPCs (such as `RotateOIakCert`).
    - Primary/active control card is also responsible for all RPCs directed to the secondary/standby control card.
 The mechanism of internal communication between the two control cards depends on the switch vendor and is out of scope of this doc.
+   Since the switch owner cannot directly TLS authenticate standby card, it is the responsibility of an active card to do an auth handshake with the standby card based on the IDevID key pair/cert as described in [RMA Scenario](#rma-scenario).
-3. EnrollZ service uses the trust bundle/anchor obtained (in advance) from the switch vendor to verify signature over the IAK and IDevID certs, and ensure that the control card serial number in oIAK cert and oIDevID cert is the same.
+3. EnrollZ service uses the trust bundle/anchor obtained (in advance) from the switch vendor to verify signature over the IAK cert, and ensure that the control card serial number in IAK cert and IDevID cert is the same.
-   - *Note: EnrollZ service must have access to the up-to-date switch vendor trust bundle/anchor needed to verify the signature over the IAK certificate.
+   - *Note: EnrollZ service must have access to the up-to-date switch vendor trust bundle/anchor needed to verify the signature over the IAK and IDevID certificates.
 The mechanics of this workflow are out of scope of this doc, but the trust bundle could be retrieved from a trusted vendor portal on a scheduled basis.*
-4. EnrollZ service ensures that device identity fields in IAK cert match its expectations.
+4. EnrollZ service ensures that device identity fields in IAK and IDevID certs match its expectations.
-5. EnrollZ service asks switch owner CA to issue an oIAK cert based on the IAK pub key and device identity fields.
+5. EnrollZ service asks switch owner CA to issue an oIAK and oIDevID certs based on the IAK and IDevID pub keys, respectively.
-6. EnrollZ service obtains the oIAK cert from the CA and calls the device's `RotateOIakCert` API to persist the oIAK cert on the control card.
+6. EnrollZ service obtains the oIAK and oIDevID certs from the CA and calls the device's `RotateOIakCert` API to persist the oIAK and oIDevID certs on the control card.
-7. The switch verifies that the IAK pub key in oIAK cert matches the one in IAK cert.
+7. The switch verifies that the IAK pub key in oIAK cert matches the one in IAK cert and that IDevID pub key in oIDevID cert matches the one in IDevID cert.
-8. The switch stores the oIAK cert in non-volatile memory and will present it in the TPM attestation workflow.
+8. The switch stores oIAK and oIDevID certs in non-volatile memory and will present them in the TPM attestation `attestz` workflow.
+9. The switch must update its default SSL profile to rely on the owner IDevID cert instead of IDevID cert.
+   - *Note: This implies that after successful enrollment the switch must force all its gRPC servers/services (such as `attestz` and `certz`) to respect the updated SSL profile relying on oIDevID cert.*
-9. EnrollZ service repeats the workflow for the second control card if one is available.
+10. EnrollZ service repeats the workflow for the second control card if one is available.

 **Pros:**

 - The approach effectively delegates much of the TPM enrollment workflow to the switch vendor which aligns with the TCG guidance/intention.
 - Simplicity of TPM enrollment workflow on switch owner side which should streamline the implementation of the workflow for both switch owner and switch vendors and thus make it easier to onboard new and scale across vendors.
-- Using oIAK cert gives switch owner more flexibility and control over the cert structure, management (e.g. revocation) and lifecycle.
+- Using oIAK and oIDevID certs gives switch owners more flexibility and control over the cert structure, management (e.g. revocation) and lifecycle.
 - AttestZ service does not have an external dependency on switch vendor CA on every switch attestation.
 - Switch vendors do not need to support issuance of LAKs.